Nobel90/Role-Play-AI_Launcher/README.md

-# VRC_Launcher
+# Role-Play-AI_Launcher
-Game Launcher and Updater for VRC's VR App
+App Launcher and Updater for VRC's Role-Play-AI App